gideonaina/secad/README.md

 # SECAD

 ## Summary
-SECAD is an **agentic, AI-powered** security advisor that can be used to augment security workflows.
+SECAD is an **agentic, AI-powered** security workflow augmentation application.

-For more details read:
+For more details read this article on the use case of the project: https://medium.com/@gideonaina/workflow-augmentation-with-multi-agent-ai-system-3c3223c948dc
-https://medium.com/@gideonaina/workflow-augmentation-with-multi-agent-ai-system-3c3223c948dc

 ## System Architecture.